Change the display language in Windows 10 from English to another language

 Also, some non-Unicode programs still might not be able to use all the characters in your local language.
-To fix this issue too, read and follow the instructions shared by this guide: How to change the display language of non-Unicode programs in Windows.
+To fix this issue, follow the instructions from this guide: How to change the display language of non-Unicode programs in Windows.

-Where can I find a list with all the language packs that are available for Windows 10?
+Where can I find a list of all the language packs that are available for Windows 10?

-Microsoft has published a list with all the available language packs that are available for Windows 10, on this page: Language packs: Windows 10.
+Microsoft has published a list of all the available language packs that are available for Windows 10, on this page: Language packs: Windows 10.
 You can consult it and see whether Windows 10 is available in your local language.
-If it isn’t, then you are out of luck and this guide won’t work for you.
-We’re sorry but this is only up to Microsoft.
+If it is not, then you are out of luck and this guide will not work for you.
+We are sorry but this is only up to Microsoft.

-Also, there’s another unfortunate situation where you might have purchased Windows 10 Home Single Language Edition.
-If you did, then you are stuck with the language that you purchased and you can’t install another display language using the instructions in our guide.
+Also, there is another unfortunate situation where you might have purchased Windows 10 Home Single Language Edition.
+If you did, then you are stuck with the language that you purchased and you cannot install another display language using the instructions in our guide.